BOARD OF DIRECTORS

 Director: Giovanna Cinelli

-Giovanna M. Cinelli is a partner in the Tysons office of Dentons and serves as chair of the US region's Export Controls and National Security practices.
+Giovanna M. Cinelli is a partner with Morgan Lewis and serves as co-lead of International Trade, National Security, and Economic Sanctions practice.
 She is a leader in the Firm’s representation of defense and high technology clients facing national security issues covering export controls, CFIUS and investigations.
 Giovanna has counseled clients for the past 25 years on a broad range of issues affecting national security, including complex export compliance matters, cross-border due diligence and classified investigations.
 For over two decades, she has conducted complex export related investigations (both civil and criminal), transaction due diligence for export and regulatory requirements, export policy and negotiation and settlement of export enforcement actions before the Departments of State, Commerce, Treasury and related agencies.

 Outside of her legal career, Giovanna served as a Naval Reserve Intelligence Officer specializing in former Soviet submarine platforms and national security and intelligence issues.
 In addition to her law degree from the Catholic University of America, she holds an MA in international relations from the College of William & Mary and an Executive Education certificate in national security and international security from the Harvard Kennedy School of Government.
 She is fluent in French and Italian and resides with her family in Virginia.